baskuit/oak/include/readme.md

 * abstract.h

 Abstract:: defines structs that bucket similar states together by approximating hp, stats, etc.
-This means that states with only small continuous differences can be treated as the same.
+This means states that are only perturbed can be treated as the same.

-The headers below define two different kinds of perfect info search.
-The first is a provably correct approach that uses chance action 'keys' to keep track of states.
-The second is a fast approach that uses an imperfect hash and bandit algorithm.

-* eval.h

-A hand crafted eval that uses precomputed 1v1 values and combines them into a crude full battle estimate TODO

 * exp3.h

-`Exp3::JointBanditData` is a compact struct that contains exp3 stats for both players.
-It holds visit counts and gains for up to 18 actions in only 128 bytes - two cache lines on most processors.
+`Exp3::JointBanditData` is a compact struct that stores Exp3 bandit data for both players, with implementations for selection and update.

 * mcts.h

-Supports vanilla monte-carlo and eval.h for leaf value estimation.
+Basic Monte Carlo tree search with actions clamping and duration sampling (TODO)

 * tree.h

 This structure stores all the search stats in a way that guarantees no "collisions".
 No two different histories will access the same stats.

+* eval.h

+The previous `/pi` headers create a bootstrap for our HCE.
+We can take the average MCTS root value as an estimate for the value of a 1v1

+These values are cached or computed at initialization and then combined into a value estimator for the full 6v6 game.

+This HCE can then be used with `mcts.h` as a replacement for the slow monte-carlo rollout eval Or it can be used in the forthcoming *graph search* that uses the abstract battle to produce a hash for a transposition table

 * tt.h
 * ucb.h